tranquilit/WAPT-Documentation/source/wapt-concept/index.rst

 performed by WAPT will choose Windows updates based on this filtering.

-If the host has several *WAPTWUA* packages, then WAPT will merge all packages rules.
+If the host has several *WAPTWUA* packages, then WAPT will merge all package rules.

 When this package is installed on the host, the next :command:`update` will scan for official Windows updates applicable to the host based on this filtering.